New and notableedit

 Enforce RBAC on associationsedit

 Access control policies can be enforced on cross-namespace Elasticsearch associations created by Kibana and APM Server instances.
 This feature is disabled by default to avoid breaking existing deployments.
-See Restrict cross-namespace resource associations for more information.
+Check Restrict cross-namespace resource associations for more information.

 Filebeat discovery hintsedit

 ECK resources have the correct discovery hints added by default to facilitate Filebeat discovery.

 Default container registry for air-gapped installationsedit

 The default container registry used by the operator can be configured to ease deployments in air-gapped environments.
 When the container registry is correctly configured, users no longer need to specify the container image field in their manifests.

 namespace operator roles no longer exists, and as such, the

 --operator-roles flag has been removed.
 Instead, you can configure the operator to manage a pre-defined set of namespaces by passing a comma-separated list of namespaces to the

 --namespaces flag (default behaviour is to manage all namespaces).
 Instead of the